INTERESTED IN TAKING AN AP CLASS?

 Grades: 11-12 (pending NCAA approved)

-Prerequisite: AP Physics 1.
+Prerequisite: Successful completion of AP Physics 1.
 Signed AP Statement.
 AP Physics 2 is the equivalent of one semester of introductory algebra based college physics.
 AP Physics 2 covers Thermodynamics; Electric Force, Field and Potential; Electric Circuits; Magnetism and Electromagnetic Induction; Geometric and Optics; and Quantum, Atomic and Nuclear Physics.The course has a strong emphasis on experimental design and implementation.
 Students are expected to take the AP test in the spring.

 AP Environmental Science